 The first question business owners usually ask is about ROI.
 The effort needed for recruiting a young person and teaching them on the job is balanced against the relatively short time – 20 days in our case – that they will spend in a business.
 So it’s fair to ask, what’s in it for the business?

-After working successfully with three students over summer 2021 (University of Birmingham, Impact Internship, Lily, Rosie and Selina) we are now convinced that even short placements can work for both sides as long as each party is well prepared and has the interests of both sides in mind.
+After working successfully with three students over summer 2021 (University of Birmingham, Impact Internship, Lily, Rosie and Selina) we were convinced that even short placements can work for both sides as long as each party is well prepared and has the interests of both sides in mind.
+We have worked with students ever since.

 Here are some takeaways and tips from us.

-When recruiting, the first daunting prospect is being faced with a large number of applications, CVs and covering letters.
+When recruiting, the first daunting prospect is being faced with a large number of applications, CVs and cover letters.
 How did we find the right person amongst all of them?

 This will enable the students to understand the project better and match their skills and experiences with the described tasks.
 Remember, you are dealing with a group of people who are not “seasoned applicants” so build bridges and create clear pathways for them as much as possible.

-Tip 3: Set a task which simulates something they would have to do in their first week in your business.
+Tip 3: Set a task that simulates something they would have to do in their first week in your business.

 This was a crucial selection point for us!
 In our first response email, and without even looking at any applications in detail, we told all applicants a little more about our business and what we would like to achieve with the internship.
 We then formulated a two-step task and attached it to each email response.
 We also set a short deadline and gave instructions about the format we expected.